The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Introduction

 However, \textbf{deciding when and what (as well as understanding why) to refactor} have long posed a challenge to developers.
 Software development teams should not simply refactor their software systems at will, or decide not to refactor a piece of code that causes technical debt, as any refactoring activity comes with costs~\cite{kim2012field,kruchten2012technical}.

+To that aim, software developers have been relying more and more on different static analysis tools and linters as a way to collect feedback about their source code~\cite{beller2016analyzing}.
+Developers not only use these tools to find bug-related issues in their systems (e.g., ~\cite{ayewah2008using,habchi2018adopting}), but also for code quality-related advice ~\cite{tomasdottir2018adoption, tomasdottir2017and}.
+Popular tools such as PMD, ESLint, and Sonarqube offer detection strategies for common code smells, such as \emph{God Classes} or \emph{Long Methods}.
+These tools have been now integrated into different stages of the developers' workflow, e.g., inside IDEs (e.g., PMD's plugin for IntelliJ or Eclipse), during code review (by means of bots), or as a overall quality report (for example, Sonarqube's Technical Debt report).

+Identifying refactoring opportunities is an important stage that precedes the refactoring process.
+However, despite their importance to the software development world, the state-of-the-art tools that developers have been using to get refactoring recommendations often present a high number of false positives~\cite{johnson2013don}, making developers to lose their confidence on them.
+The tools' detection strategies are often either based on hard thresholds of single metrics (e.g., PMD considers all methods with more than 100 lines of code, ``problematic''), or on Lanza's and Marinescu's seminal work on code smells detection strategies~\cite{lanza2007object} which rely on a combination of code metrics and thresholds.

-Besides all the effort our community has made in providing tools that automatically refactor source code (e.g., JDeodorant~\cite{jdeodorant2008}),identifying refactoring opportunities (i.e., identifying which classes or methods need to be refactored) is an important stage that precedes the refactoring process. \textbf{We argue that the task of identifying relevant refactoring opportunities, which currently heavily relies on developers' expertise and intuition, should be supported by sophisticated recommendation algorithms.} After all, modelling all the context that a developer faces when deciding what to refactor, is a complex problem.
+While tools provide some degree of customization, e.g., PMD lets developers choose their own thresholds, and Decor~\cite{moha2009decor} enables developers to devise their own code smells detection strategies, such hand-made detection strategies may be too simplistic to capture the full complexity of software systems.
+This is where we conjecture a ML-based solution would help. \textbf{We argue that the task of identifying relevant refactoring opportunities, which currently heavily relies on developers' expertise and intuition, should be supported by sophisticated recommendation algorithms.}

-Researchers have been indeed experimenting with different techniques to recommend refactoring, e.g., code smells detection strategies~\cite{marinescu2004detection}, invariant mining~\cite{Kataoka_2012}, logic meta programming~\cite{tourwe2003identifying}, search-based~\cite{mariani2017systematic,o2008search}, and pattern mining~\cite{bavota2014recommending}.
+Researchers have been indeed experimenting with different AI-based techniques to recommend refactoring, such as the use of search algorithms~\cite{mariani2017systematic,o2008search}, and pattern mining~\cite{bavota2014recommending}.
 In this paper, we explore how machine learning (ML) can be harnessed to predict refactoring operations.
 ML algorithms have been showing promising results when applied to different areas of software engineering, such as defect prediction~\cite{d2012evaluating}, code comprehension~\cite{Liu_2019}, and code smells~\cite{Muhammad_2019}.
+By learning from classes and methods that underwent refactoring operations in practice, we surmised that the resulting models would be able to provide more reliable refactoring recommendations to developers.